-Please visit the NCPS webite to determine salary specifics according to the current salalry scale: https://drive.google.com/drive/folders/1XTNoI8Bpa2ySAvUWF0co2r3ux9taXFOk?usp=sharing.
+Please visit the NCPS website to determine salary specifics according to the current salary scale: https://drive.google.com/drive/folders/1Wq7ntI3DGWqNF0Aq0ysTNe0ziq2lUl-o

 (These are intended only as illustrations of the various types of work performed.
 The omission of specific duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.)

 - Serve on student support teams and special education committees at each school in the division.